LabScale Agent User Guide

 -help

-The help option will display a list of options avaialble to the provided command.
+The help option will display a list of options available to the provided command.

 -debug